Nicholas0777/Fabric-AI-Tour---Real-Time-Labs/lab/tutorial-1-resources.md

 # Real-Time Intelligence tutorial part 1: Create resources

 In this part of the tutorial, you set up the environment.
-Specifically, you create a *workspace* and an *eventhouse*, which automatically creates a child KQL database, and then you enable OneLake availability.
+Specifically, you use a Fabric dedicated *workspace* and create an *eventhouse*, which automatically creates a child KQL database, and then you enable OneLake availability.

 ## using a workspace
 1. Open a web browser and browse to https://app.fabric.microsoft.com.

 2. When prompted, sign in using the credentials we gave to you:
     * **Email**
     * **Password**

 3. Choose **Real-Time Intelligence** from the list of options on the home page or the menu bar on the bottom left of the portal.

     ![Screenshot showing how to select Real-Time Intelligence from the Fabric homepage.](media/select-real-time-intelligence.png)